Who are you?

 Personal work involves everyone – or, the ‘so what/what now’ effect

-At Nova, we see this tension as the ultimate balancing act – how can you center the experience of your most marginalized employees while still appealing to the total workforce and showing everyone their role in inclusion?
+At Nova, we see this tension as the ultimate balancing act – how can you center the experience of your most marginalized employees while still showing everyone their role in inclusion?
 Identity work makes it personal, and leaves no one out.
-Everyone has an identity and most everyone has ways they are privileged (thus have agency) and ways they are marginalized in society.

 When working with dominant identities, Noor found that identity mapping and dialogue could lead to increased personal accountability.

 “They would say – ‘are you saying that I didn’t work hard to get here?’
 No, you absolutely worked hard and you pushed through certain things.
 They don’t cancel out.
 That is what is useful about separating out social identities.
-Yes, you’ve been targeted in this sense AND you hold privilege in other ways.
+Yes, you’ve been marginalized in this sense AND you hold privilege in other ways.
 Now you can say “I need an ally here but I can be an ally here”.
 So much growth and so much agency can come out of recognizing where you can create change.”

 This is why Identity work is so damn important.
 We can involve everyone, be inclusive, and still seek to center the experiences of marginalized folks.
 We can get everyone in on the act of inclusion.
 So let’s roll up our sleeves and get to work answering the million dollar questions: “Who am I?
 Who are you?
 And where can we go from here?”